Below are some key product management terms and definitions we believe product managers of all experience levels should get familiar with.

 Impact Mapping is a graphic strategy planning method to decide which features to build into a product.
 As it begins...

+What is Jira?
 Jira is a project management tool developed by Atlassian, an Australian software company.
-Jira is widely used by agile development...
+Jira is widely used...

 A Kanban roadmap can help product managers leverage the Kanban methodology in their strategic planning.
 The Kanban technique involves grouping...

 The Kano Model is one of many prioritization frameworks designed to help product teams prioritize initiatives.
 Kano can help teams determine which features will satisfy and even delight customers.
 Product managers often use the Kano Model to prioritize potential new features by grouping them into categories.
 These feature categories can range from those that could disappoint customers, to those likely to satisfy or even delight customers.